 As with virtual assistant jobs, you can apply to be a bookkeeper using traditional job websites or virtual marketplaces.

-Cleaning is a job that no-one likes, but everyone needs done, so there is always likely to be vacancies for domestic cleaning jobs near you, especially if you live in a populous wealthy city.
+Love watching satisfying cleaning videos online?
+If so, there are always vacancies for domestic cleaning jobs near you, especially if you live in a populous wealthy city.

 It typically only demands a handful of hours per week, per household.
-If you have time, perhaps you find a handful of customers and make a decent side-income from it.
-Perhaps you can charge more if you’re willing to take on other basic chores like laundry or ironing.
+Even with minimal dedication, you can find a handful of customers and make a decent side-income from cleaning homes and apartments.
+You may even be able to charge more if you’re willing to take on other basic chores such as cooking, and pet walking.

 In most cases, you’ll be invited around to clean when no-one else is home.
 An introvert’s paradise.